badogan/gp-practice/README.md

 ## Current State
 /{{URL}}api/v1/existence/newexistence
 A new existence object can be added to a collection.
-Location property is GeoJSON (currently, Point)
+It accepts cartesian coordinates and coverts it to a GeoJSON with an offset longitude and latitude Location property is GeoJSON (currently, Point)

 {{URL}}api/v1/existence/q1results